h-tex/eleventy-plugin-citations/README.md

 A lot of my content was Markdown converted from LaTeX with [pandoc](https://pandoc.org/).
 I had several citation sequences (e.g. `[@foo; @bar]`), which many plugins did not support or had limited support (e.g. only the first was linked).

-This is due to how [citeproc](https://www.npmjs.com/package/citeproc) works: it returns a single string with all the citations in it and no info about what is what.
+This is due to how [citeproc](https://www.npmjs.com/package/citeproc) works that is at the core of all but one of them: it returns a single string with all the citations in it and no metadata about what is what.
-This plugin does **a lot of work** to reverse engineer citeproc’s output to figure out what is what.
+This plugin does [**a lot of work**](https://github.com/LeaVerou/eleventy-plugin-citations/blob/main/src/Bibliography.js#L111-L128) to reverse engineer citeproc’s output to figure this out.
-Yes, even sequence ranges (e.g. `[1, 3–5, 18, 34–60]`) are correctly linked up.
+Yes, even sequence ranges (e.g. `[1, 3–5, 18, 34–60]`) are correctly linked up!

 ## Installation